dvsekhvalnov/jose-jwt/README.md

 ```

 ## Settings
-Settings can be configured either globally or on a per-call basis using a `JWTSettings` object.
-The `JWT.DefaultSettings` object can be modified to change global settings, or a `JWTSettings` instance can be passed to any public method on `JWT` to override the global settings for that method call.
+As of v2.3.0 settings can be configured either globally or on a per-call basis using a `JwtSettings` object.
+The `JWT.DefaultSettings` object can be modified to change global settings, or a `JwtSettings` instance can be passed to any public method on `JWT` to override the global settings for particular method call.
+It is possible to provide custom implementations of:
+- specific signing `JwtSettings.RegisterJws(alg, impl)`
+- encryption,      `JwtSettings.RegisterJwe(alg, impl)`
+- key management   `JwtSettings.RegisterJwa(alg, impl)`
+- or compression   `JwtSettings.RegisterCompression(alg, impl)`
+- json mapper      `JwtSettings.RegisterMapper(mapper)`

 ### Example of JWTSettings